xrexonx/Laravel-Materialize/readme.md

 ***That's it!
-Now you should be ready to go building your application using laravel 5.1 and materializeCss!***
+Now you should be ready to go building your application using laravel 5.1 and materializeCss -alright! xrexonx ***

    [NodeJs]: <http://nodejs.org>